EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 Process Clause."
-States are, of course, free to adopt broader recusal rules than the Constitution requires --- and every State has --- but these developments are not continuously incorporated into the Due Process Clause.
+States are, of course, free to adopt broader recusal rules than the Constitution requires---and every State has---but these developments are not continuously incorporated into the Due Process Clause.